electron-elements/electron-elements/README.md

 # electron-elements

 electron-elements is created to have set of custom elements to be used in an electron app.
-The main benifits of custom elements inside a electron app is that they don't need to be polyfilled thus creating and maintaing them easier.
-And with the great collection of electron-elements we hope to provide anyone creating a electron app easier way to implement some functionality that's customizab;e and easy to use.
+The main benefits of custom elements inside a electron app is that they don't need to be polyfilled or need cross browser problems, thus creating and maintaing them easier.
+And with the great collections of electron-elements we hope to provide everyone, creating an electron app easier way to implement some functionality that's customizable and easy to use.

 ## Do you have a electron element you want to add to this org?